 Once a meet opens online (October), you will have until 9pm, the Sunday before a meet to make your declaration as well as make changes for each meet.
-After 9pm declarations and any changes will need to be done with the coach, for the online sign up will be closed.
+After the 9pm declarations, any changes will need to be done with the coach.

 What happens at a meet?

 The meets are structured but for the uninitiated, it looks like chaos.

 Plan your trip to the pool.
 If you have not been there before don’t forget to consider traffic in your travel time.

 You arrive, with your suit on under your street clothes (some locker rooms are very small) and you check in.

 When you arrive, check in (this will be with a parent volunteer or if you can’t find one, check in with your coach) Once you check in you will sit with your team and get ready to go in the water (we want you to sit with the team, sorry parents, not with you.)
 In our team area, we will post the lineup and you should note your event numbers.
 Many swimmers will write their event numbers on their hand to help them remember which event they are in.
 You can visit parents and family but we want you to sit with the team.
 Get to know your teammates, make a new friend!
 Be ready to go when your name or event is called.